kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	- 0.1 mmol/kg of calcium
 	- approximately 35 ml/kg of water

-### Q97	- LEARN
+### Q97
 Which of the following statements about the _brachial plexus_ is FALSE?

 	A. The thoracodorsal nerve arises from the posterior cord
-	B. The medial and lateral cords join to form the median nerve - T
+	B. The medial and lateral cords join to form the median nerve
-	C. The trunks of the plexus are found in the posterior triangle of the neck - T
+	C. The trunks of the plexus are found in the posterior triangle of the neck
-	D. The long thoracic nerve originates from trunks C5, C6 and C7 - T
+	D. The long thoracic nerve originates from trunks C5, C6 and C7
 	E. The nerve that supplies subscapularis is a branch from the posterior cord

 #### Answer: A. The thoracodorsal nerve arises from the posterior cord - *FALSE* = D. The long thoracic nerve originates from trunks C5, C6 and C7 - TRUE
-- The brachial plexus is made up of five nerve roots (C5–T1), which then form trunks in the posterior triangle of the neck.
-C6 and C7 join to form the superior trunk, C7 continues as the middle trunk and C8 and T1 form the inferior trunk.
-The trunks divide into anterior and posterior divisions and then combine to form lateral posterior and medial cords.
-The cords divide to form the main nerves: musculocutaneous nerve (lateral cord), median nerve (lateral and medial cords), axillary nerve (posterior cord), radial nerve (posterior cord) and ulnar nerve (medial cord).
-There are several branches arising from the roots, trunks and cords, for example the long thoracic nerve, which supplies serratus anterior, arises from nerve roots C5–C7; the thoracodorsal nerve, which supplies the latissimus dorsi and the nerve to subscapularis both arise from the posterior cord.
+- The brachial plexus is made up of five nerve roots (C5–T1)
+	- which then form trunks in the posterior triangle of the neck
+- C6 and C7 join to form the *superior trunk*
+	- C7 continues as the *middle trunk*
+	- C8 and T1 form the *inferior trunk*
+- Trunks divide into anterior and posterior divisions and then combine to form lateral posterior and medial cords
+- Cords divide to form *main nerves*
+	1. Musculocutaneous nerve (lateral cord)
+	2. Median nerve (lateral and medial cords)
+	3. Axillary nerve (posterior cord)
+	4. Radial nerve (posterior cord)
+	5. Ulnar nerve (medial cord)
+- Several branches arising from roots, trunks and cords
+	- Long thoracic nerve (Serratus Anterior) - C5–C7
+	- Thoracodorsal Nerve (Latissimus Dorsi) - posterior cord
+	- Nerve to subscapularis (Subscapularis) - posterior cord

-### Q98	- LEARN
+### Q98
 Causes of _metabolic acidosis_ with a _normal anion gap_ include:

 	A. Diarrhoea